flessner/smarch/README.md

 # [SMARCH](https://smarch.flessner.workers.dev/) - Experimenting with web3

 ## Content
-- The main website: `./web`.
+- The main website: `./web`
-- Carbon Design System in Tailwind `./carbon-ui`.
+- UI Components for the website: `./carbon-ui`